boss-defender/Abliteration/README.md

 ### 5️⃣ Step 3: Download Model
 Click **Play (▶️)** on Cell 3.
 This triggers an automatic browser download straight to your computer!
 You may need to be extra careful while downloading.
 It will be best to manually download.
 But for large file, just copy path of that large file and paste in zip_file -> path. then click start.
 It will download large file if you face errors/abort message while manually downloading .📦⬇️

-###⏳ Yes, it will take a long time to finish.
+### ⏳ And yes, it will take a long time to finish.
 Don't worry, keep that tab open.
 And take a movie break.
 ---

 **💫 Heretic Export Cheat Sheet**